 When taken internally, bentonite sweeps throughout the body, getting rid of pathogens and any cellular waste and toxins before they get to their area of processing, like the liver and the kidneys.
 This helps reduce toxic load, causing your organs to work more effectively.

 It also helps absorb toxins before they accumulate in the colon, which allows you to absorb more nutrients.
 And since bentonite cannot be absorbed, it gets eliminated in the feces together with the toxins.

 Bentonite clay also attracts hydrogen, which causes the cell to take up more oxygen, thus more energy and efficiency.

-What are The Benefits of Bentonite Clay?
+What are the Benefits of Bentonite Clay?

-1. Removing toxins from the body
+1. Removes toxins from the body

 For instance, research shows that bentonite may bind to aflatoxins, a common contaminant in improperly stored foods, especially cereals like maize.